Kingjinsight/wiki_for_all/docs/index.md

 # Home

-This wiki is for those who also study or interested in computer science or artificial intellifgence.
-In my learning approach, I searching scattered documentation and random blog post or ask LLM's help, which spent countless hours on those thing.
-This wiki is my attempt to record these tips, gotchas or my experience to save your and mine time.
+This wiki is for those who also study or are interested in computer science or artificial intelligence.
+In my learning approach, I search scattered documentation and random blog posts, or ask LLMs help, which takes up countless hours on those things.
+This wiki is my attempt to record these tips, gotchas, and my experience to save your and my time.

 Full wiki: